Rule Change: Open

 Overview

-The Australian Energy Market Commission (AEMC) is considering options to improve current market arrangements for the provision of security services to ensure the power system remains secure in response to rule change requests from Hydro Tasmania and Delta Electricity.
+On 28 March 2024, the Australian Energy Market Commission (AEMC) made a final determination and more preferable final rule to improve market arrangements for security services in response to rule change requests from Hydro Tasmania and Delta Electricity.

 Overview of the rule change process